deanwampler/JustEnoughScalaForSpark/README.md

 Now copy and paste the URL shown in a browser window.

+> **Tip:** If you're using _iTerm_ on a Mac, just click the URL while holding the command key.

-> **Warning:** When you quit the Docker container at the end of the tutorial, all your changes will be lost, unless they are in the `data` and `notebooks` directories that we mounted!
+> **Warning:** When you quit the Docker container at the end of the tutorial, all your changes will be lost, unless they are in or under the current working directory that we mounted!
 To save notebooks you defined in other locations, export them using the _File > Download as > Notebook_ menu item in toolbar.

 ## Running the Tutorial

 Now we can load the tutorial.
-If you open the Jupyter UI, you'll see a folder `notebooks`.
-Open that, then click on the tutorial notebook, `JustEnoughScalaForSpark.ipynb`.
+Once you open the Jupyter UI, you'll see the `work` listed.
+Click once to open it, then open `notebooks`, then click on the tutorial notebook, `JustEnoughScalaForSpark.ipynb`.
 It will open in a new tab.
+(The PDF is a print out of the notebook, in case you have trouble running the notebook itself.)

 You'll notice there is a box around the first "cell".
 This cell has one line of source code `println("Hello World!")`.
 Above this cell is a toolbar with a button that has a right-pointing arrow and the word _run_.
 Click that button to run this code cell.
 Or, use the menu item _Cell > Run Cells_.

 After many seconds, once initialization has completed, it will print the output, `Hello World!` just below the input text field.

 Do the same thing for the next box.
-It should print `Array(shakespeare)`.
+It should print `[merrywivesofwindsor, twelfthnight, midsummersnightsdream, loveslabourslost, asyoulikeit, comedyoferrors, muchadoaboutnothing, tamingoftheshrew]`, the contents of the `/home/jovyan/work/data/shakespeare` folder, the texts for several of Shakespeare's plays.
+We'll use these files as data.

-> **Warning:** If instead you see `Array()` or `null` is printed, the mounting of the `data` directory did not work correctly.
-In the terminal window, use `control-c` to exit from the Docker container, make sure you are in the root directory of the project (`data` should be a subdirectory), restart the docker image, and make sure you enter the command exactly as shown.
+> **Warning:** If instead you see `[]` or `null` printed, the mounting of the current working directory did not work correctly when the container was started.
+In the terminal window, use `control-c` to exit from the Docker container, make sure you are in the root directory of the project (`data` and `notebooks` should be subdirectories), restart the docker image, and make sure you enter the command exactly as shown.

 If these steps worked, you're done setting up the tutorial!